** Free Shipping when you spend over $49.99 **

 Why Extraction Methods Matter

 Keep in mind that when choosing the right CBD product, it’s important to take a few things into consideration.
 In many ways, it’s just as important to look at the quality of the CBD product you’re using or consuming as at the method of extraction.
 What could have been a great product can easily be ruined if care hasn’t been taken to ensure it’s a pure extraction.
-Natural and organic solvents are ideal; it’s best to avoid solvents like petroleum, butane, or naphtha, which can leave behind toxic residue.
+Organic solvents are ideal and it’s best to avoid solvents like petroleum, butane, or naphtha, which can leave behind toxic residue.
 CBD products with toxic residues can be harmful and create the risk of side effects when consumed.

 At Upstate Elevator Supply Co., we use a proprietary, closed-loop organic ethanol extraction process to create some of our products, including our Organic Full-Spectrum Lemon CBD MCT Oil, Organic Full-Spectrum Capsules, muscle balm, and more.
 We keep a cryogenic (i.e., ultra-cold) temperature throughout to preserve the phytocannabinoids, terpenes, terpenoids, and flavonoids within the plant — yielding a high-quality full-spectrum product.